 Renting the Café

 The Schenley Park Café and Visitor Center is an ideal location for an intimate wedding, engagement party, corporate retreat, or birthday party.
-Read the full catering guide.
-For information on renting the Café for a private event, please call 412-687-6724.
+Read the full catering guide here.
+If you're interested in hosting an event at the Schenley Park Café and Visitor Center, click here.

 About the Building